kachkaev/aws-iot-button-logger-to-git/README.md

-# AWS IoT Button logger to git
+# AWS IoT Button logger to git (work in progress)

 This repository contains a [Lambda function](https://aws.amazon.com/lambda/) that can be triggered by an [AWS IoT Button](https://aws.amazon.com/iotbutton/) to log clicks to a chosen git repository.
-Doing so is useful when you want to record infrequent arbitrary events over a long period of time and then analyze them.
+Doing so is useful when you want to record arbitrary infrequent events over a long period of time and then analyze them.

-Example output (e.g. `clicks.txt` in `git@github.com:example/my-data.git`):
+Example output (e.g. `clicks.txt` in `https://github.com/example/my-data.git`):

 ```csv
 2019-01-20 11:48:42 +0000 SINGLE